-Application for (check only one) Basic Training Academy Reserve Training Academy Is Law Enforcement Driving include Refresher Academy Lateral Academy Skills Only Training Academy ed?
+Application for (check only one) Basic Training Academy Reserve Training Academy Is Law Enforcement Driving include Refresher Academy Lateral Academy Skills Only Training Academy d?

 Academy Name Academy Class # (if any)

 Address

 Academy Director's Name Contact Name (if different)

 E-mail: E-mail:

 Telephone: Telephone:

 Expected # of trainees:

-Start Date: End Date:
+Start Date:

 The arrest control discipline for this academy is:

-I certify that I will comply with the requirement comply with any of the requirements set out in Board to revoke approval of this academy. ts of the POST Rules.
-I understand that failure to the POST Rules may be cause for the POST
+comply with any of the requirements set out in Board to revoke approval of this academy. ponsored email account, or by an account of the person submitting the

-Date:
+Academy Director's Signature Date:

-ACAUCITY DIFECTOR'S SIGNATURE

-Colorado Department of Law Ralph L. Carr Colorado Judicial Center Criminal Justice Section, POST Board 1300 Broadway, 9th Floor Denver CO 80203 720-508-6721
+Colorado Department of Law Criminal Justice Section, POST Board 1300 Broadway, 9th Floor Denver CO 80203 post@state.co.us 720-508-6721 FAX 866-858-7486